-To upgrade the Microsoft: AzurePowerPack from version 104 and later:
+To upgrade the Microsoft: Azure PowerPack from version 104 and later:

-- 1. Familiarize yourself with the Known Issues for this release. - See the Before You Upgrade section.
-If you have not done so already, upgrade your system to the 8.7.0 or later release. - 3.
-Download version 109 of the Microsoft: Azure PowerPack from the Customer Portal to a local computer. - 4.
-Before importing and installing version 109 of the PowerPack, you must disable the existing tree of Azure parent and component devices, recursively.
+- 1. Familiarize yourself with the Known Issues for this release. - 2.
+See the Before You Upgrade section.
+If you have not done so already, upgrade your system to the minimum required platform version or later release. - 3.
+Download this version of the PowerPack from the Support Site to a local computer. - 4.
+Before importing and installing this version of the PowerPack, you must disable the existing tree of Azure parent and component devices, recursively.
 To do so: - Go to the Device Components page (Registry > Devices > Device Components) - Collapse the root Azure component device. - Select the root Azure device's checkbox. - Click the Select Action drop-down menu.
-Under Change Collection State, select Disabled (recursive), and then click [Go]. - Go to the PowerPack Manager page (System > Manage > PowerPacks).
+Under Change Collection State, select Disabled (recursive), and then click [Go]. - 5.
+Go to the PowerPack Manager page (System > Manage > PowerPacks).
 Click the [Actions] menu and choose Import PowerPack.
-Import the Microsoft: Azure version 109 PowerPack.
+Import the Version 116 of the Microsoft: Azure PowerPack.
 For details on importing PowerPacks, see the chapter on Installing a PowerPack in the PowerPacks manual.

 - 6. Click the [Install] button.
-For details on installing PowerPacks, see the chapter on Installing a PowerPack in the PowerPacks manual. - 7.
-If you are implementing the multiple subscription feature, go to the Credential Management page (System > Manage > Credentials) and create a new credential or edit an existing one as needed for use with the multiple subscription configuration.
+For details on installing PowerPacks, see the chapter on Installing a PowerPack in the PowerPacks manual. - If you are implementing the multiple subscription feature, go to the Credential Management page (System > Manage > Credentials) and create a new credential or edit an existing one as needed for use with the multiple subscription configuration.
 (For more information, see the manual Monitoring Microsoft Azure.) - 8.
 You must now enable the existing tree of Azure parent and component devices, recursively.
 To do so: - Go to the Device Components page (Registry > Devices > Device Components) - Collapse the root Azure component device. - Select the root Azure component device's checkbox. - Click the Select Action drop-down menu.
 Under Change Collection State, select Active (recursive), and then click [Go].